 Your public profile uses the default 15 minute timeout value with a time range of the Last 7 Days from Yesterday.

-The leaderboards use the same formula as your public profile.
+Leaderboards use the same formula as your public profile, Last 7 Days from Yesterday minus Other

-Setting your preferences to the defaults, matching the leaderboard time range, and subtracting coding activity categorized as language Other
+Setting your preferences to the defaults, matching the leaderboard time range, and subtracting time categorized as language Other

-will show the same coding activity as your dashboard.
+will show the same code time as your dashboard.

 Leaderboards only update a few times per day, and always lag behind your public profile.